Traditional vs. Digital Marketing: Evolution of Digital Content

 The issue that arises when discussing traditional budgets is that the return on investment is more challenging to measure.

 Meanwhile, digital investments are straightforward to measure.
-Besides that, people are often looking for Social Media websites to consume live and on time news instead of reading printed newspapers on the next day.
+Besides that, people are often looking for Social Media websites to consume live and on-time news instead of reading printed newspapers the next day.

 The Next Big Consumers

 Millennials are the next big consumer market, and the rate they rely on digital and mobile for purchase decision-making is staggering.

 While digital advertising continues to eat up television percentages of the overall marketing budget, its forecast is still stable due to the number of people traditional media can reach.
 It looks like a balanced battle of traditional vs digital marketing.

 Millennials rely on the Internet for consumption, which increases the importance of digital in the advertising budget.
 As mentioned before, the print sector is currently in the main danger, i.e., traditional media being in trouble when we talk about the battle of traditional vs digital marketing.

 Traditional vs Digital Marketing: So which is winning?